Constance Lien

 Tian En Constance Lien (born 24 June 1999) is a Singaporean female ju-jitsu practitioner who also formerly trained the sport of swimming.
 Her sister Charity Lien is a swimmer who has represented Singapore in swimming meets and her mother Yuen Shuang Ching was also a national swimmer.

-She represented Singapore at the 2018 Asian Games and claimed a silver medal in the women's 62kg ne-waza event.
-She was the only medalist for Singapore in ju-jitsu at the 2018 Asian Games as she was the first Singaporean ever to claim an international medal in the sport of ju-jitsu.
+She represented Singapore at the 2018 Asian Games and won a silver medal in the women's 62kg ne-waza event.
+She was the only medalist for Singapore in ju-jitsu at the 2018 Asian Games as she was the first Singaporean ever to win an international medal in the sport of ju-jitsu.

 Lien also won a gold medal in the women's 62kg ne-waza event at the 2019 Southeast Asian Games.